 But were more interested in current trends.
 Lets look at the results for the 2010 to 2011 time span.

-The magazine reports that, Until this year, the ratio has been driven down by eroding home prices and rising construction costs.
+The magazine reported that, Until 2011, the ratio has been driven down by eroding home prices and rising construction costs.
 That pattern ended this year when overall construction costs declined 10.4% to a level that is midway between where costs were in 2006 and 2007.

 However, rather than leading to a rebound in the cost-to-value ratio, lower costs were overmatched by a 15.8% drop in estimated resale values, the biggest decline in the last eight years.

-This reflects the continuing instability in the real estate market which, despite record-low mortgage rates, has remained sluggish due to continued tight lending practices and uncertainty over foreclosures and distressed properties.
+At the time, this reflected the continuing instability in the real estate market which, despite record-low mortgage rates, had remained sluggish due to continued tight lending practices and uncertainty over foreclosures and distressed properties.

 The Devil is in the Details

 Overall, exterior projects did better than interior as far as ROI is concerned.
-The main reason is that we are still in a depressed economy and exterior projects are simply cheaper.
+The main reason is that exterior projects are simply cheaper.
 These projects, form the best performing down are: